Kanakgiri/Coffee-Shop-Sales/README.md

 ## Business Questions Answered

 1. How do sales vary by day of the week?
-- Sales remain almost consistant on all weekdays but on weekends the sales drop especially on Saturdays.
+- Sales remain consistant on all weekdays but on weekends the sales drop especially on Saturdays.

 2. Are there any peak times for sales activity?
 - Morning hours from 8 AM to 10 AM the sales are on peak levels.